The OAR Embedded Map

 Looking to display your supplier list on your website on a customized map?

-The Open Apparel registry offers an easy-to-use embedded map for your website so that your users can easily interact with the data, but you don't have through the process of building and designing it yourself.
+The Open Apparel Registry offers an easy-to-use embedded map for your website so that your users can easily interact with the data, but you don't have to go through the process of building and designing it yourself.

 How it Works

 By subscribing to this feature, you’ll be able to simply upload your data to the OAR and then pull just your organization’s data into a supplier map on your website.
-You can even include additional data points not hosted on the OAR, such as number of workers, facility type and more.
+You can even include additional data points not hosted on the OAR, such as gender break-downs of workers, social/environmental improvement programs, and more.

 Use the OAR Embedded Map to: